crgwbr/accordance/README.md

 ## Change Log

+### 0.4.0 (*2018-03-25*)

+- Improve start-up procedure by running full sync before starting file watchers
+- Add periodic syncing to catch any changes missed by the watchers.
+- Add upgrade check and warning.

+### 0.3.1 (*2018-11-02*)

+- Upgraded Typescript version.

 ### 0.3.0 (*2018-10-31*)

 - Improve sync performance by removing redundant directories from the sync-queue when adding a new directory.